 - 2.1 Supplementary text books are available in the library. - 2.2 Students who wish to borrow books are required to sign them out/in.
-A maximum of two (2) books per student is allowed and duration of two weeks is allowed per book. - 2.3 Reserved materials and some reference books may be borrowed for overnight and weekend only.
-They must be returned by 9:00 a.m. the following day or the first working day after the weekend - 2.4 Books that are not returned within the stipulated time will attract a late fee of \$50.00 for each additional day for general lending books and \$50 per hour for overnight and weekend loans. - 2.5 If a student refuses pay the outstanding fees for the late book, the charges will be added/subtracted from accounts where applicable. - 2.6 Lost, damaged or soiled books will also attract a replacement or cost for damage where applicable plus 10% for processing. - 2.7 The Library is opened from 9:00 a.m. to 9:00 p.m.
-Monday to Thursday; 9:00 a.m. to 5:00 p.m. on Friday and 10:30 a.m. to 4:00 p.m. on Saturday.
-The lounge is available for study or relaxation 24/7. - 2.8 There is a wireless internet access available on the campus, so visitors to the campus or students will be able to access the internet with his/her personal computer. - 2.9 DOWNLOADING AND STORAGE OF MOVIES, GAMES AND ALL OTHER NON-ACADEMIC MATERIAL ON THE COMPUTERS IS STRICTLY PROHIBITED!
+A maximum of two(2) books per student is allowed and duration of two weeks is allowed per book. - 2.3 Reserved materials and some reference books may be borrowed for overnight and weekend only.
+They must be returned by 9:00 a.m. the following day or the first working day after the weekend - 2.4 Books that are not returned within the stipulated time will attract a late fee of JA\$50.00 for each additional day for general lending books and JA\$50 per hour for overnight and weekend loans. - 2.5 If a student refuses pay the outstanding fees for the late book, the charges will be added/subtracted from accounts where applicable. - 2.6 Lost, damaged or soiled books will also attract a replacement or cost for damage where applicable plus 10% for processing. - 2.7 The Library is opened from 1:00 p.m. to 9:00 p.m.
+Monday to Saturday. - 2.8 There is a wireless internet access available on the campus, so visitors to the campus or students will be able to access the internet with his/her personal computer. - 2.9 DOWNLOADING AND STORAGE OF MOVIES, GAMES AND ALL OTHER NON-ACADEMIC MATERIAL ON THE COMPUTERS IS STRICTLY PROHIBITED!